kustomize-everything/action-promote/README.md

 For each image, you can promote into multiple target overlays in your deployment repo by providing multiple values to the `overlays` key.

+Within a JSON config for your Helm chart promotions, you have two (also mutually exclusive on a per image name basis) ways of providing the promotion information.
+Either you can provide the new `version` for the chart directly (along with an optional update to the `releaseName`) or, similar to the images promotion, you can provide a `fromOverlay` key, which will find the overlay provided and extract the helm chart information from that overlay for use in the provided `overlay`.

 After making all of the changes specified in the JSON configuration, the GitHub action will automatically commit and either push the branch directly or open